azdavis/azdavis.net/posts/en/assume-recursion-works.md

 fun sum L = ...
 ```

 Now, we know `L` will be a list.
-We recall the definition of lists: there are two cases, `nil` and `::` ("cons").
+We recall the definition of lists: there are two cases, `nil` and `::`.
 So let's write a case for each one.

 ```sml
 fun sum L =